-This website deals specifically with accommodation along Victoria's Great Ocean Road and its hinterland.
-The Great Ocean Road is very well known as Australia’s most magestic, coastal drive.
+This website deals specifically with Great Ocean Road accommodation and its hinterland.
+The Great Ocean Road is very well known as Australia’s most majestic, coastal drive.
 From Torquay to Lorne to Apollo Bay and beyond to Warrnambool and Port Fairy there are just so many delightful spots that you will be hard pressed to decide where to go, where to stay and what to do first.
 Each small, coastal town you will arrive at is different from the last and different from the next.
 You’ll probably be wondering how there can be so many magical towns one after the other!
 Well; welcome to the Great Ocean Road.
 It doesn’t have the prefix ‘great’ for nothing!
 Unless you’re in a real hurry, stop, park the car and have a good look around.
 After all, you may not be coming back to this part of the world for quite some time.
-When deciding where to stay you’ll more than likely try the well known spots at first, like Torquay, Lorne and Apollo Bay and there is a reason that these seaside towns are so popular but don’t forget that there is so much more.
+When deciding where to stay you’ll more than likely try the well known spots at first, like Torquay, Lorne and Apollo Bay and there is a reason that these seaside towns are so popular but don’t forget that there is so much more Great Ocean Road accommodation available.
 Have a sneaky peak down roads where few tourists venture, there is no need to rush, relax, you’re on holidays, let that adventurous part of your character out for a while.
-This websitesite deals with Great Ocean Road accommodation and accommodation nearby the Great Ocean Road.
+This website deals with Great Ocean Road accommodation and accommodation nearby the Great Ocean Road.
 Much of the available accommodation is pet friendly (Johanna is the only beach in a national park in Australia where you can actually walk your dog along the beach!
 They do have to be on leads though.) and whatever type of accommodation you are looking for, you will find.
 The Great Ocean Road is becoming more and more popular each year and tourist operators and accommodation providers are very aware about what they need to provide.
-There are lots of fascinating tours on offer and you just won’t find lousy accommodation anymore.
+There are lots of fascinating tours on offer – you might like to try one of the few Great Ocean Walk tours – and you just won’t find lousy accommodation anymore.
 Bad operators don’t survive.
 Make sure you have a decent look around though before you settle on where to stay.
 There are a lot of options.
-Whether you are after accommodation suitable for the family or couples accommodation you will find it here.
+Whether you are after budget accommodation, family accommodation, couples accommodation, farm stays or luxury accommodation you will find it here.
 Once you’ve made up your mind just click on the more info button for the property you have chosen and you will be directed to their personal website.
 Now you will be dealing directly with the owners.
 Don’t forget to ask if they have any special deals going, especially if it is not peak season!
 Happy holidays.

 Another significant highlight of this area that you should visit is the Cape Otway Lightstation.
 This is thes oldest, surviving lighthouse in the country.
 Has to be seen to be believed in stormy weather!
 It’s also a great place to watch for passing Southern Right Whales as they slowly make their way along our coast to Warrnambool where they give birth to their calves.